Open Water Diver Course - Get Certified!

-The PADI Open Water Diver Course is the classic beginner course.
-This course offers a lifetime certification to dive to 60 feet/18 meters anywhere in the world.
-Once you have completed the course you will receive a certification card you can take anywhere you go as a record of your training experience.
+The PADI Open Water Diver Course offers a lifetime certification to dive to 60 feet/18 meters anywhere in the world.
+Once you have completed the course you will receive a certification card you can take anywhere in the world as a record of your training experience.

 What does it involve?

 Once you have registered, the option to pay online will appear.